-Samsung is pitching the Galaxy A52 5G as a fun but practical phone for those on a budget.
+The Samsung Galaxy A52 5G offers just enough premium features for little enough money to make users think twice about buying a flagship phone.
 Priced at $499/£400, it’s designed for the average user who cares mainly about photography, streaming, gaming and battery life.
 With this phone, you get a 120Hz display, four rear cameras and 5G connectivity in a colorful design — all for less than $500.

 The Galaxy A52 5G delivers enough flagship-level features that may tempt you to buy this phone rather than the more expensive Samsung Galaxy S21 or Galaxy S20 FE.
 But as we found during testing for our Samsung Galaxy A52 5G review, this handset isn't as strong as other midrange phones in its price range.

 Editor's note (Jan.
 2022): The A52's successor, the Samsung Galaxy A53, could be on its way in the next few months.

 - Galaxy A52 5G vs. Galaxy A42 5G vs. Galaxy A32 5G: How they compare